The Alchemist's Lair

 Variations in the length and pace of your paragraphs are important.
-In fact, they provide your text with a more natural flow ... and when your writing reads naturally, it immediately becomes more credible.
+They provide your text with a natural flow ... which immediately makes it more credible, and easy to grasp.

 4. Double-check the spell checker

-Happened to me once with a "cute for cancer" instead of a cure - and I'll be eternally grateful to the editor that picked that up before going live with the article.
+It happened to me once with a "cute for cancer".
+And I'll be forever grateful to the editor that picked that up before the article went live.

 In all cases, double-check the spell checker.
-For your own good.
+For your own sake.

 5. Draft an outline

-How do you do that?
-Well, that is up to you.
-Some people go for a shopping list-style outline.
+Some people are happy with a bulleted list of key points.
 Others go visual, and create mind maps.
-There is no fixed rule, and every person develops "outline templates" naturally over time.
+There is no fixed rule, and we all develop personal "outline templates" over time.

 Need some inspiration?
 Check out this post on outline techniques on DIY MFA - great for fiction and business writing alike.